amanbnl/Dockarized-MERN-Stack-App/README.md

 # MERN Stack Dockerized Example

 This repository demonstrates how to Dockerize a full MERN stack application using Docker Compose.
-The setup includes a React frontend, an Express/Node.js backend, and a PostgreSQL database, all running in isolated containers.
+The setup includes a React frontend, an Express/Node.js backend, and a Mongodb database, all running in isolated containers.

 ---